cybertheory/AutonomousSphere/README.md

-# Agent‑Slack ⚡️ – Where Chat Meets Autonomous Work
+# AutonomousSphere⚡️ – Where Chat Meets Autonomous Work

 > **Phase 0: Talk & Act.**  A friendly chat room where people and AI teammates hold one conversation **and** push buttons in the real world.